 Quantization settings should be kept static except that a one-time change of the quantization settings to meet the target bit rate is allowed.
 When any change of quantization is used, it shall be described.
 This includes a description of the one-time change.

 Proponents are discouraged from optimizing encoding parameters using non-automatic means as well as optimizing encoding parameters on a per sequence basis.
+[Note: Should we ask for a description?]

 Proponents shall not use any part of the video coding test set as a training set for training large entropy coding tables, VQ codebooks, etc.